lcthomas/gss202f21/assignments/response-papers.md

 2. Select 1 scene or segment from Marlon Rigg's *Tongues Untied* that you see as a good example, demonstration, and/or complication of disidentification and explain how or why it is a good example, demonstration, and/or complication of this concept.
 Please provide the timestamps of your chosen scene or segment in your response. (~1-2 paragraphs)

 ## Response 4
+For this response, you should respond to EITHER question 1.a OR question 1.b (you only need to answer one of them).
+Then, you should respond to question 2.

+1.a.
+Please rewatch the following 3 short scenes from *The Watermelon Woman* before writing your response:
+* The Lee Edwards scene (~22:34-25ish)
+* The scene where Cheryl shows the camera pictures of Black entertainers and film stars (~30:18-31:00)
+* The closing credits scene (~1:14:44-end of the film).
+The scenes above are just a few of the scenes featuring the display of “archival” materials that Cheryl (the character) has found in her research about The Watermelon Woman.
+In these scenes, Dunye (the director) mixes actual historical photographs and footage with fictional “historical” photographs and footage.
+This kind of mixing is also important to the genre of the film, as it incorporates elements of the “pseudo-documentary” style (i.e., a narrative feature film that adopts the style of a documentary; this style is related to, but distinct from, the more popular "mockumentary" style, e.g., the TV show *The Office*).
+As Dunye has said about the film, “The Watermelon Woman came from the real lack of any information about the lesbian and film history of African American women.
+Since it wasn't happening, I invented it.”
+What is the importance and/or effect of the film’s “invention” of history?
+Another way of asking this question is this: Why does this film adopt elements of the pseudo-documentary style?
+Why is this a (fictional) film about someone making a (documentary) film about trying to find information about a (fictional) historical figure?

+ 1.b.
+Why is Cheryl (the character) so interested in The Watermelon Woman?
+Is her fascination with this figure an example of identification, disidentification, and/or both?
+Make sure to refer to at least one specific moment or scene from the film that provides evidence of your point/explanation (make sure to provide a timestamp).

+ 2. Please answer all of the following questions: Who is the Editor?
+Who is Jack?
+Who is Bess?
+And who or what is P-------?

 ## Response 5